RainerGrimm/ModernesCppSource/README.md

 # ModernesCppSource

-Source code for http://www.grimm-jaud.de and http://ModernesCpp.com.
+This repository include the source code to all examples of my German blog (http://www.grimm-jaud.de) and English blog (http://ModernesCpp.com).
-In case you read the article.
-In the head of the examples you see the name of the files.
+You can find the name of the file in the header of each source file.